5 Genome wide association study (GWAS) analysis

 require('dsOmicsClient')

-builder <- DSI::newDSLoginBuilder()
+<- DSI::newDSLoginBuilder()

-builder$append(server = "cohort1", url = "https://opal-demo.obiba.org/",
+builder $append(server = "cohort1", url = "https://opal-demo.obiba.org/",

-user = "dsuser", password = "P@ssw0rd",
+builderuser = "dsuser", password = "P@ssw0rd",

 driver = "OpalDriver", profile = "omics")

-logindata <- builder$build()
+<- builder$build()

-conns <- DSI::datashield.login(logins = logindata)
+logindata <- DSI::datashield.login(logins = logindata) conns

 5.1.2 Assign the VCF resources